 2008-09: Connor Brickley scored 17 goals with 18 assists and 60 PIM in 30 games for Boston’s Belmont Hill School.

-2009-10: Rookie with the USHL's Des Moines Buccaneers.
-In 52 games for the Buccanneers, Brickley scored 22 goals and added 21 assists for 43 points.
+2009-10: Brickley scored 22 goals and added 21 assists for 43 points in his first season with the USHL’s Des Moines Buccaneers.
 He also totaled 68 penalty minutes on the season.
-Played in the 2009 Ivan Hlinka Tournament.
+He played for the USA U18 team in the 2009 Ivan Hlinka Tournament.
 Brickley also was selected for the 2010 USHL All-Star Game, and played for Team USA at the Under-18 World Junior Championships.
 He is the nephew of former NHL player, Andy Brickley.

 2010-11: Brickley appeared in 35 games as a freshman for the University of Vermont (Hockey East).
 On a team that struggled to score goals, he had 4 goals with 9 assists and was -8 with 33 PMs.
 The Catamounts had just six wins but seven ties in Hockey East play and finished seventh in the ten-team conference.

 2011-12: Brickley’s sophomore season at the University of Vermont got off to a promising start before he joined the USA team for the 2012 U20 World Junior Championship in December.
 He scored 8 goals in the Catamounts’ first 14 games, including two goals in an October upset win over nationally-ranked Minnesota.
 Brickley suffered a serious injury in his third game at the WJC when his calf muscle was cut by a skate blade, forcing him to miss nearly a month.
 He finished the year with 9 goals and 3 assists and was minus-13 with 16 penalty minutes in 23 games for the Catamounts.
 Vermont finished last in Hockey East.
 Brickley was minus-three with no points nor penalty minutes in his brief stint with Team USA, which finished seventh.